MichailiK/serenity-modpack/README.md

 # Serenity Modpack

-A modpack for a private SMP, making use of [packwiz](https://github.com/packwiz/packwiz) for maintaining the modpack.
+A Minecraft 1.20.1 Fabric modpack for the private Serenity SMP, making use of [packwiz](https://github.com/packwiz/packwiz) for maintaining the modpack.

 ## Mod List